 Arts In The Park

-The 24th annual Arts in the Park will take place July 6-7, 2019 at the Steamboat Landing Park in Belfast.
-On display will be the work of over 80 artists and artisans presenting everything from alpaca felt hats, wooden carved bowls and walking sticks, hand-made papers and books and twig furniture to traditional watercolors and photography.
+The 24th annual Arts in the Park (cancelled in 2020) takes place at the Steamboat Landing Park in Belfast.
+On display is the work of over 80 artists and artisans presenting everything from alpaca felt hats, wooden carved bowls and walking sticks, hand-made papers and books and twig furniture to traditional watercolors and photography.
 The festivities are heightened with continuous live music ranging from Belfast Bay Fiddlers to US Army Jazz Combo.
 And the food!
 Whatever you like, from wood-fired pizza to British-style fish ‘n chips to Maine lobster rolls can be found here. www.artsintheparkbelfast.org.

 Belfast Bay Fiddlers